Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Step 5: Build Search Functionality

-3. Return most similar matches
+3. Return the products with the most similar vectors.

-4. Display results with images and descriptions
+4. Display results with thumbnails and descriptions.

 Step 6: Deploy and Test